MastiDev/Discord.js-Advanced-Command-Handler/README.md

 # Discord.js-Advanced-Command-Handler

 Simple and easy to use Slash Command Handler for Discord.js v14.
-If you want a old School Message Command Handler, check out [this older Release](https://github.com/MastiderMast/Discord.js-Advanced-Command-Handler/releases/tag/2.0.1) repository.
+If you want a old School Message Command Handler, check out [this older Release](https://github.com/MastiderMast/Discord.js-Advanced-Command-Handler/releases/tag/2.0.1).

 ## Prerequisites
 - Node.js v19.8.1 or newer is required.